 Veterans' Preference

 Recognizing that sacrifices are made by those serving in the Armed Forces, Washington State has enacted laws to assist veterans seeking State employment.
-Veterans of the Armed Forces as defined in RCW 41.04.005 have been given some degree of preference in appointments to state jobs.
-(WAC 357-16-110)
+Veterans of the Armed Forces as defined in RCW 41.04.005 and RCW 41.04.007, including airmen and members of the national guard or armed forces reserves who have been deployed to serve in armed conflict, have been given some degree of preference in appointments to State jobs.
+Preference in public employment as defined in RCW 73.16.010.

-If an employer administers an examination prior to certification, the employer must grant preference to veterans as defined in RCW 41.04.007, by adding veterans' scoring criteria status in accordance with RCW 41.04.010.
+If an employer administers an examination prior to certification, the employer must grant preference to veterans as defined in RCW 41.04.007, by adding veterans' scoring criteria status in accordance with WAC 357.16.110(1).

 For purposes of complying with RCW 41.04.010, examination is defined as eligible candidate's final examination score, plus any veterans' scoring criteria or other applicable results.
 Veterans' scoring criteria is only added to passing score.
 (See WAC 357-01-170)

-Ten percent to a veteran who served during a period of war or in an armed conflict as defined in RCW 41.04.005 and does not receive military retirement.
-The percentage shall be added to the passing mark, grade, or rating of competitive examinations until the veteran's first appointment.
-The percentage shall not be utilized in promotional examinations.
+1. 1) Ten percent to a veteran who served during a period of war or in an armed conflict as defined in RCW 41.04.005 and does not receive military retirement.
+The percentage is added to the passing mark, grade, or rating of competitive examinations until the veteran's first appointment.
+The percentage cannot be utilized in promotional examinations.

-Five percent to a veteran who did not serve during a period of war or in an armed conflict as defined in RCW 41.04.005 or is receiving military retirement.
-The percentage shall be added to the passing mark, grade, or rating of competitive examinations until the veteran's first appointment.
-The percentage shall not be utilized in promotional examinations.
+2. 2) Five percent to a veteran who did not serve during a period of war or in an armed conflict as defined in RCW 41.04.005 or is receiving military retirement.
+The percentage is added to the passing mark, grade, or rating of competitive examinations until the veteran's first appointment.
+The percentage cannot be utilized in promotional examinations.

-Five percent to a veteran who was called to active duty while employed with the state or any of its political subdivisions, or municipal corporations.
-This percentage shall be added to promotional examinations until the first promotion only.
+3. 3) Five percent to a veteran who was called to active duty from employment with the state or any of its political subdivisions or municipal corporations.
+This percentage is added to promotional examinations until the first promotion only.

-If no examination is administered prior to certification, the employer must refer eligible veterans eligible veterans' surviving spouses or surviving registered domestic partners, or the spouse or registered domestic partner of an honorably discharged veteran who has a service connected permanent disability or total disability to the employing official under the provisions of RCW 73.16.010 as long as the veteran or veteran's spouse or registered domestic partner meets the competencies and other position requirements.
+If no examination is administered prior to certification, the employer must refer the following individuals to the employing official under the provisions of RCW 73.16.010 as long as the individual meets the competencies and other position requirements:

 Important Information